image

 Liberal Arts and Sciences, General Studies and Humanities 17

-Humanities/humanistic Studies 17
+Humanities/Humanistic Studies 17

 Mathematics and Statistics 18